Research Active

 Approval/Denial of Research-Active Status

-Faculty research active status will be reviewed annually, using documentation from a 2-year time period.
+Faculty research active status will be reviewed annually.
 Members will retain “research-active status” and appropriate 3-hour release time from teaching if:

-If a faculty member does not provide annual evidence of active research (as described above), he or she will not receive three hours reassigned time for research.
-Further, if a faculty member does not publish a KPI-recognized product (or completed in the case of some projects) after a 2-year time period, he or she will receive a warning that if no product is forthcoming for one more year, he or she will not receive reassigned time and will teach 12 hours per semester (if tenure-track faculty) or 15 hours per semester (if non-tenure track faculty).
+If a faculty member does not provide annual evidence of active research (as described above), he or she will not receive three hours of reassigned time for research.
+Further, if a faculty member has not published a KPI-recognized product (or completed, in the case of certain projects) within two consecutive years, they will receive a formal warning.
+If a KPI-recognized research product is still not published or completed within the following year, the faculty member will lose eligibility for reassigned research time.
+At that point, tenure-track faculty will be assigned a teaching load of 12 credit hours per semester, and non-tenure-track faculty will be assigned 15 credit hours per semester.